List of state visits received by Queen Victoria

 Queen Victoria succeeded to the throne of the United Kingdom in June 1837.
-During her long reign the modern form of state visit began to take shape.
+It was during her long reign that the modern form of state visits began to take shape.
 A full state visit usually included a state banquet given by the Queen at Windsor Castle and a formal reception by the City of London at Guildhall.
 All foreign heads of state made official visits to the Queen were monarchs, either of European or Asian countries.
-The Queen also hosted received many less formal visits from foreign heads of state to Britain, like one by Emperor Nicholas I of Russia in June 1844.
+The Queen also received many less formal visits from foreign heads of state to Britain, like one by Emperor Nicholas I of Russia in June 1844.